eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Needs:
 - impl

-#### gRPC Client forwards From Server messages to Ankaios Agent
+#### gRPC Client forwards FromServer messages to Ankaios Agent
 `swdd~grpc-client-forwards-from-server-messages-to-agent~1`

 Status: approved

-When receiving From Server messages from the gRPC Server, the gRPC Client shall forward these messages to the Ankaios Agent.
+When receiving FromServer messages from the gRPC Server, the gRPC Client shall forward these messages to the Ankaios Agent.

 Tags:
 - gRPC_Client